angular/angular/aio/content/guide/service-worker-intro.md

 * The observable events of related services, such as `SwUpdate.available`, are not triggered.

 It is highly recommended that you ensure that your application works even without service worker support in the browser.
-Although an unsupported browser ignores service worker caching, it will still report errors if the application attempts to interact with the service worker.
+Although an unsupported browser ignores service worker caching, it still reports errors if the application attempts to interact with the service worker.
-For example, calling `SwUpdate.checkForUpdate()` will return rejected promises.
+For example, calling `SwUpdate.checkForUpdate()` returns rejected promises.
-To avoid such an error, you can check whether the Angular service worker is enabled using `SwUpdate.isEnabled`.
+To avoid such an error, check whether the Angular service worker is enabled using `SwUpdate.isEnabled`.

 To learn more about other browsers that are service worker ready, see the [Can I Use](https://caniuse.com/#feat=serviceworkers) page and [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).